Fort Benning: History

+Establishment

 Camp Benning was established 19 October 1918, initially providing basic training for World War I units, post-war.
-Dwight D. Eisenhower served at Benning from 24 December 1918, until 15 March 1919, with about 250 of his Camp Colt, Pennsylvania tankers who transferred to Benning after the armistice.
-On 26 December 1918, a portion of the Camp Polk (near Raleigh, North Carolina) tank school was transferred to Camp Benning "to work in conjunction with the Infantry school".
-Camp Benning tank troops were moved to Camp Meade from 19–21 February 1919.
+Dwight D. Eisenhower served at Benning from 24 December 1918, until 15 March 1919, with about 250 of his Camp Colt, Pennsylvania, tankers who had been transferred to Benning after the armistice.
+In December 1918, a portion of the Camp Polk tank school near Raleigh, North Carolina was transferred to Camp Benning "to work in conjunction with the Infantry school".
+Camp Benning tank troops were moved to Camp Meade in February 1919.

 In February 1920, Congress voted to declare Camp Benning a permanent military post and appropriated more than $1 million of additional building funds for the Infantry School of Arms, which later became the Infantry School.
 By the fall of 1920, more than 350 officers, 7,000 troops and 650 student officers lived at Camp Benning.
 The post was renamed to Fort Benning in 1922, after Henry L. Benning, a general in the army of the Confederate States of America.
 Benning fought against U.S. Army troops in the Civil War as commander of Confederate States Army forces.

 In 1924, Brig.
 Gen. Briant H. Wells became the fourth commandant of the Infantry School and established the Wells Plan for permanent construction on the installation, emphasizing the importance of the outdoor environment and recreation opportunities for military personnel.
 During Wells' tenure, the post developed recreational facilities such as Doughboy Stadium, Gowdy Field, the post theater and Russ swimming pool.
 Doughboy Stadium was erected as a memorial by soldiers to their fallen comrades of World War I. One of the Doughboys' original coaches was a young captain named Dwight D. Eisenhower.

 Lt.
 Col George C. Marshall was appointed assistant commandant of the post in 1927 and initiated major changes.
-Marshall, who later became the Army Chief of Staff during World War II, was appalled by the high casualties of World War I caused, he thought, by insufficient training.
+Marshall, who later became the Army Chief of Staff during World War II, was appalled by the high casualties World War I caused, he thought, by insufficient training.
 He was determined to prevent a lack of preparation from costing more lives in future conflicts.
 He and his subordinates revamped the education system at Fort Benning.
 The changes he fostered are still known as the Benning Revolution.
 Later in his life, Marshall went on to author the Marshall Plan for reviving postwar Europe and was awarded the Nobel Peace Prize in 1953.

+World War II

-In August 1940, 2 officers and 46 enlisted volunteers of what was known as the Parachute Test Platoon, after intensive training, made their first airborne jump over Lawson Field at Fort Benning.
+In August 1940, two officers and 46 enlisted volunteers of what was known as the Parachute Test Platoon, made their first airborne jump over Lawson Field at Fort Benning after intensive training.
 Observers from several countries including Germany and the Soviet Union attended.
 These 48 were the seed that grew into the branches of America's Airborne Infantry.